Regal (musician): Early years

-Recent Projects
+Recent projects

-In 2021, following plenty of EP releases on renowner labels and after having been featured on the cover of DJ Mag Spain, Regal released his debut album Remember Why You Started.
+In 2021, following plenty of EP releases on renowned labels and after having been featured on the cover of DJ Mag Spain, Regal released his debut album Remember Why You Started.
 The album tells the story of his personal struggles and self-discovery, giving insight into the artist's life behind the scenes.
-The project, an introspection of Regal’s story, caught the attention of listeners globally.
+The project, an introspection of Regal's story, caught the attention of listeners globally.
 The album features both tracks he started working on years ago, and some others brand new.
 When asked his favorite track Regal responded:

-Accompanying the LP, Regal produced a short film featuring Patrick Criado, known through the Spanish Netflix series Money Heist, among the other actors.
+Accompanying the LP, Regal produced a short film featuring Patrick Criado, known through the Spanish Netflix series Money Heist.
 Emotional turmoil and passion resulted in powerful sounds and punchy kicks, acid lines, drum breaks and EBM- and Hip-Hop-leaning tracks, offering the listeners a glimpse into the producer's creative mind.
 Following the release of Remember Why You Started, three remix EPs were released, featuring reworks from artists such as Slam, Thomas P. Heckmann and Sita Abellán.

+In 2024, Regal announced a new 10-track album called The Final Chapter, to be released under his new alias ACIDBOY, a nickname that his fans had given him after his first releases on his label Involve Records.
+The album was announced along with a special ADE edition cover and in-depth interview on Mixmag Spain.

+The title track was released along with a music video produced by Copenhagen-based Franzi Films and accompanied by widespread critical acclaim.
+The music video, which features Regal and every single role, playing four characters, fuses 90s nostalgia through a reference to the movie Back To The Future, with a DeLorean being the key element of the video, with a tongue-in-cheek analysis of the modern-day techno scene and a parody of how the scene has evolved in recent years.